Edmond Oreilly MA MSc BACP Senior Accred.

 Counselling is about creating a safe place where you can explore without fear problems that have arisen in your life.
 I have found that by building a relationship based on respect, acceptance, trust and empathy that it becomes possible to understand how and where difficulties have arisen.

-I feel very privileged to have been able to work with and be trusted by hundreds of clients over the eighteen years of practice.
+I feel very privileged to have been able to work with and be trusted by hundreds of clients over the 23 years of practice.
 It has been hugely rewarding to have been able to assist others face, understand, acknowledge and finally manage their difficulties.

 Common questions asked about counselling